cknv/oilbird/README.rst

 ----

 The name is taken from http://en.wikipedia.org/wiki/Oilbird which is described as having a primitive echolocation.
 Which is suitable since command line tools aren't that fancy.

+Apparently, there is also something about social media and birds.